phani-training/Documents/Libwebrtc.md

 ```

 Downloading the bits
 Tell to the gclient tool to initialize your local copy of the repos.
+If you have already created the Depot tools setup in the previous instance of the Native Tools terminal, then U should run an additional command before U run gclient
 ```
+git config --global --add safe.directory C:/depot_tools
 gclient
 ```
 Request the tools to fetch the WebRTC code base.
 The following command will take time.
 Past experience shows that it might take around 1 hour and 10 minutes.